DYANE N. SHERWOOD, PhD

 "Inner Cosmologies:Exhibits of Works by C.G.
 Jung and Wassily Kandinsky.
 New York 2009"

-A major retrospective of Kandinsky's work was on view at the Guggenheim was concurrent with an exhibition of C.G.
+A major retrospective of Kandinsky's work on view at the Guggenheim was concurrent with an exhibition of C.G.
 Jung's visionary Red Book at the Ruben Museum.
 This review of the two exhibits focuses on the inner cosmologies of two contemporaries who did not know one another but were both true to their inner experience.
-Kandinsky's interest in shamanism, disovered by the late art historian Peg Weiss, is offered as evidence of Kandinsky's formative interest in visionary experience, which paralleled Jung's formative visionary experiences recorded in the Red Book.
+Kandinsky's interest in shamanism, discovered by the late art historian Peg Weiss, is offered as evidence of Kandinsky's formative interest in visionary experience, which paralleled Jung's visionary experiences recorded in the Red Book.

 In: Jung Journal: Culture & Psyche 4:1, 10-18.